Can a Pregnancy Test be Negative but I Still Miss My Period?

 - Issues With Weight – If you’re extremely overweight or underweight, you might experience missed or delayed periods on a regular basis.

 - Strong Birth Control – If you’re currently taking strong birth control or are on Depo-Provera, your periods might cease altogether.
-This is expected on some of these medications, and shouldn’t be feared.
+This is expected on some of these medications, and shouldn’t be a cause of concern.
 However, if you aren’t on medication and still aren’t experiencing a regular cycle, there might be something wrong.

-- Potential for Premature Menopause – This is extremely rare and unlikely, however it can’t be ruled out.
+- Potential for Premature Menopause – This is extremely rare and unlikely, however it can’t be ruled out as a cause of your missing period.
 Menopause occurs prematurely in some women.
 By getting tested for FSH in your blood on the third day of your cycle, you will be able to determine whether or not this unique situation is the cause of your missed or delayed periods.

 Of course, if you still don’t experience your period weeks after it was supposed to occur, you might want to take another pregnancy test.
 Another solution is to pay a visit to your gynecologist to have a professional opinion regarding what is wrong.
 After comprehensively considering your medical history in combination with current issues, it is often easier to determine what is wrong and come up with a solution.